People

 Tomáš Glomb

-Tomáš is an Assistant Professor at Masaryk University, Faculty of Arts, Department for the Study of Religions and involved in the GEHIR and CEMRAM projects.
-He focuses on analyzing the factors involved in the spatio-temporal transmission of Hellenistic religions across the Mediterranean, such as politics and trade.
-His main interest in this research domain is the dynamics of the spread of Egyptian cults under the rule of the Ptolemaic dynasty.
+Tomáš is the director of CEDRR and Assistant Professor at Masaryk University, Faculty of Arts, Department for the Study of Religions and is involved in the GEHIR and CEMRAM projects.
+He focuses on analyzing the factors involved in the spatio-temporal transmission of ancient religions across the Mediterranean, such as politics and trade.
+His main interest in this research domain is the dynamics of the spread of Egyptian cults under the rule of the Ptolemaic dynasty and the cultural transmission of Roman worship.

 Tomáš Hampejs

-Tomáš is a programmer and computational social and cognitive science enthusiast.
+Tomáš is a researcher and computational social and cognitive science enthusiast.
 He devises and maintains the digital infrastructure for data collection in the DISSINET and GEHIR projects and designs various tools for data transformation.
-He is interested in social scientific theory, the formalized modelling of complex phenomena, and bridging the social and cognitive aspects of religion.
+He is interested in social scientific theory, the formalized modelling of complex phenomena, and bridging religion's social and cognitive aspects.

 Anestis Karasaridis